Soil testing equipment being used in a field.

 Case studies

-Our case studies highlight the work underway to support businesses as part of the Agri-Robotics Cornwall project, funded by Cornwall Council Good Growth fund.
+Our case studies highlight how businesses were supported by Agri-Robotics Cornwall through the Entrepreneurial Futures project, funded by Cornwall and Isles of Scilly Good Growth fund.

 The videos explore ways in which the adoption of agri-tech has enabled farmers to better understand their land, pinpointing areas with challenges such as nutrient runoff, plant health issues and compaction.